city-of-saint-louis/gis-asset-manager-ui/README.md

 - [isValidTrue event listener](#isvalidtrue-event-listener)
 - [isValidFalse event listener](isvalidfalse-event-listener)

 When assets are selected by a user they are added to an array 'chosenAssets'.
 When the selections in 'chosenAssets' meet the selection criteria, a custom event 'isValidTrue' is triggered.
 This event makes the 'chosenAssets' array available to the parent application.
-Use the 'isValidTrue' event listener to bring 'chosenAssets' into the parent application.
+Use the 'isValidTrue' event listener to bring 'chosenAssets' into the parent application and handle any changes to the user interface or any other logic that needs to run at that time.
+For example you may what to enable a submit button when 'isValidTrue' is triggered.

 If after the 'isValidTrue' event has been triggered, assets are unselected, and the items within 'chosenAssets' no longer meet the selection criteria, a second custom event 'isValidFalse' is triggered.
 The 'isValidFalse' event listener can be used to handle any necssary logic that needs to run at that time.
 For example if when 'isValidTrue' fires, a button is enabled to submit 'chosenAssets', you would probably want to disable the button when 'isValidFalse' is triggered.
 You also might want to secure 'chosenAssets' so it is no longer available in the parent application.